Protecting Patient Safety

 Safety and Quality Issues in Cosmetic Surgery

-In May 2024, the Australian Commission on Safety and Quality in Health Care released a report on the Safety and Quality Issues in Cosmetic Surgery based on reviews of available medical literature and clinical guidelines.
-Specifically, the report identified cosmetic tourism as a growing industry with adverse consequences likely to be managed in Australia by Australian Plastic Surgeons.
+Read the 2024 Australian report on the Safety and Quality Issues in Cosmetic Surgery.
+This is based on reviews of available medical literature and clinical guidelines.
+Specifically, the report identified cosmetic tourism as a growing industry with adverse consequences, likely to be managed in Australia by Australian Plastic Surgeons.
 Read report summary here.

 Featured Stories